 If you want to supplement your poet’s income while you’re still getting your feet off of the ground, you can.
-You can sign up for an account through a program like Swagbucks and make money by taking surveys, watching videos, and playing games.
+You can sign up for an account through a program like Swagbucks and make money by taking surveys, searching the web, and playing games.
 The platform awards you points for every in-site activity you participate in.
 Once you’ve earned enough points, you’ll be able to cash your winnings out in exchange for PayPal credit or gift cards to your favorite retailers.

 - Doodle Survey Review

 - What is CBD Oil: Your Guide to This Popular Product

 - Customer Service In The Mobile Era: Finding Remote Customer Service Positions